LinkValue/MajoraAdminTheme/README.md

 #MajoraAdminTheme
 ===

-Simple Bootstrap 3 admin theme, helps to provide a clean admin interface.
+Simple Bootstrap 4 admin theme, helps to provide a clean admin interface.

 ##Necessary code

 The dist folder contains the compiled .css file which is a concatenated and minified version of all the scss files inside src/scss.

-##Import in a project

-To import this theme in any projet, just install it as a dependencies by running `npm i MajoraAdminTheme -S`.

-You can then import the necessary stylesheet located inside `./node_modules/MajoraAdminTheme/dist/css/majora-theme.min.css`

 ##Basic components